mkner/robo-pid/docs/interface.rst

-    In iterative mode, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm **that calls** the PID controller for the output of the PID at the current timestep to be sent to a device or process plant as an input signal.
-The output of the PID is localized to **this** timestep and not cumulative across all calls for the PID output since the start of the controller or last reset.
+    In iterative mode, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm **that calls** the PID controller for the output of the PID at the current timestep.
+The output of the PID is localized to **this** timestep and not cumulative across all calls for the PID output since the start or restart of the controller by calling **reset()** or **resetAll()**.
+The accumalative effect of the PID is handled by the functional algorithm that is using the PID controller and then sent to the device or process plant as an input signal.

     :param: None
     :return: None